aniskoubaa/mai554-spring2025/machine_translation/fine_tuning/README.md

 1. Fine-tune a model on a specialized domain (medical, legal, technical)
 2. Compare performance of fine-tuned models across different data sizes
 3. Create a multi-lingual fine-tuned model
 4. Implement techniques to prevent catastrophic forgetting during fine-tuning
+5. Compare the performance of different language pairs and analyze the challenges of each